alaypatel07/kubevirt-api-fuzzer/README.md

-# Kubevirt Fuzzer
+# Kubevirt API Fuzzer

-Kubevit fuzzer is a demo tool to show power of adding units for API compatibility across versions.
+Kubevit api fuzzer is a demo tool to show power of adding unit test for round tripping API objects for compatibility checks across versions.

 ### Tools Description:

 1. This tool creates JSON and YAML files for all the API exposed by kubevirt in group-version "kubevirt.io/v1", versioned by the release.
 The current version is in `HEAD` directory, previous versions are in `release-0.yy` release directory.
-APIs includes, more API's can be added in future:
+APIs includes, more APIs can be added in the future:
     ```
     VirtualMachineInstance
     VirtualMachineInstanceList